 Step 1.
 Estimate Your Full Cost

-First, try to determine how much you'll need to pay for your education beyond the amount that your scholarships, grants, and family contributions cover.
+First, determine how much you'll need to pay for your education beyond the amount that your scholarships, grants, and family contributions cover.
 We'll call this amount your "balance."
-Don't forget to include things like books, room and board, and travel expenses.
+Don't forget to account for things like books, room and board, and travel expenses.

 For a rough estimate of how much you'll need to borrow throughout your education, take your freshman year balance (not including the loans in your financial aid award) and multiply that by four (since most undergraduate degree programs take 4 years to complete).
 For example, if your balance in your first year is $10,000 (not including loans), you'll likely have to borrow at least $40,000 to cover the full 4 years—unless you're awarded some scholarships or you do some serious cost cutting along the way.